Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 - A huge thank you to Igor in Tutor Support for helping me spot an error in my code that wouldn't let me render the edit word functionality - It's always the silly things that catch me out!

-- And thank you to the Code Institute Slack community for being an incredible bunch of people!
+- And thanks as always to the Code Institute Slack community for being an incredible bunch of people!
 Especially Ed B who helped someone in a thread in #data-centric-dev that was having similar issues with a delete confirmation modal deleting the first word in the collection rather than the targeted word - that was a huge help after what felt like hours of searching for a solution!

 [Contents](#contents)